a2ankitrai/2KX7/Java/classes_n_interfaces.md

 new class invokes the corresponding method on the contained instance of the existing class and returns the results.
 This is known as ***forwarding***, and the methods in the new class are known as ***forwarding methods***.

+---

+## Prefer interfaces to abstract classes

+**interfaces and abstract classes.** The most obvious difference between the two mechanisms is that abstract classes are permitted to contain implementations for some methods while interfaces are not.

+**Existing classes can be easily retrofitted to implement a new interface.** All you have to do is add the required methods if they don’t yet exist and add an implements clause to the class declaration.
+For example, many existing classes were retrofitted to implement the Comparable interface when it was introduced into the platform.
+Existing classes cannot, in general, be retrofitted to extend a new abstract class.

+**Interfaces are ideal for defining mixins.** Loosely speaking, a mixin is a type that a class can implement in addition to its “primary type” to declare that it provides some optional behavior.
+For example, Comparable is a mixin interface that allows a class to declare that its instances are ordered with respect to other mutually comparable objects.
+Abstract classes can’t be used to define mixins for the same reason that they can’t be retrofitted onto existing classes: a class cannot have more than one parent, and there is no reasonable place in the class hierarchy to insert a mixin.

+**Interfaces allow the construction of nonhierarchical type frameworks.**
+Type hierarchies are great for organizing some things, but other things don’t fall neatly into a rigid hierarchy.

+Exceptions:

+Using abstract classes to define types that permit multiple implementations has one great advantage over using interfaces: **It is far easier to evolve an abstract class than an interface.** If, in a subsequent release, you want to add a new method to an abstract class, you can always add a concrete method containing a reasonable default implementation.
+All existing implementations of the abstract class will then provide the new method.
+This does not work for interfaces.

+**Once an interface is released and widely implemented, it is almost impossible to change.**

+To summarize, an interface is generally the best way to define a type that permits multiple implementations.
+An exception to this rule is the case where ease of evolution is deemed more important than flexibility and power.
+Under these circumstances, you should use an abstract class to define the type, but only if you understand and can accept the limitations.